inksword/loopback-connector-contentful/README.md

 # loopback-connector-contentful
-The module is still under development, and not fully tested.
-I am going to use it with a project by Jan 2017, and still doing experiments with it currently.
+Although this project is used in a production environment, some featrues still request thoroughly testing, and some behaviors are subject to change.
+Since 1.0.0 it has some breaking changes.

 ## Table of Contents